pdimens/harpy/Modules/extrafiles.md

 ---

 # Generate Extra Files
-While Harpy needs basic files like a reference genome and fastq sequences, some of the steps also optionally or strictly require extra files.
+Some parts of Harpy (variant calling, imputation) want or need extra files.
 You can create various files necessary for different modules using the `Harpy init` module:
 ```bash
 harpy init OPTIONS...
 ```